In this tutorial, I’m going to show you how to create a batch file to export SQL query results to a text file.

 • sqlcmd is the command

 • -S stands for the server name that you connect in SQL Server.
-Here, my server name is DORON\SQLEXPRESS
+Here, my server name is RON\SQLEXPRESS

 • -d is the database name.
-My database name is TestDB
+For our example, the database name is TestDB

 • -E stands for trusted connection

 • -Q is the place where you’ll need to put your query in quotations: “select * from TestDB.dbo.Person”